What is metastatic breast cancer?

-Signs and symptoms of metastatic breast cancer
+What are the signs and symptoms of metastatic breast cancer?

 Signs and symptoms of metastatic breast cancer depend on where the cancer has spread to, and how much it has already grown.
 For patients with a history of breast cancer, new and persistent symptoms lasting more than two weeks should be evaluated.

 “Patients know their body better than anybody else, and they should get anything that they notice is new and persistent evaluated,” says Sara Tolaney, MD, MPH, associate director of the Susan F. Smith Center for Women’s Cancers at Dana-Farber Cancer Institute.
 “If patients are concerned about anything, they should reach out to their oncologist.”